 Who said these things?

 A trio of theoretical physicists suggests that there may be more than one future in store.
-These experts claim and that “The Big Bang Theory” actually produced two different universes, one going forward and one going in reverse through time.
+These experts claim and that “The Big Bang Theory” actually produced two different universes, one going forward and one moving backwards in time.